codeforfrankfurt/toilets_for_the_disabled/README.md

 Currently there's a scraper, getting detailed data on over 1770 locations with accessible toilets.

+And a deployed web app on [tftd.herokuapp.com](https://tftd.herokuapp.com) that maps the data.

 That data is stored into a MongoDB database so make sure you have it installed if you want to work with the data.